rorybennett/SCG-Sensor-Windows/README.md

   communication with the IMU: [https://pypi.org/project/witmotion/](https://pypi.org/project/witmotion/).
 - This project/program is run directly from PyCharm, and if any other libraries are required an error message will be shown.
+- The Witmotion IMU seems to have trouble at higher return rates, this is currently under investigation.
+When operating at 200Hz it returns 4 of the same set of values at each time step for some reason.